LODGING AT GHOST RANCH, ABIQUIU, NM

 The block of rooms reserved for Darla's Art Workshop/Retreat are Lower Level Private.
 Should you prefer a different option on your room, arrangements let Darla know early as they are not generally in the held block of rooms.

 The best budget option is to bring a roommate (regardless of whether they participate in the workshop).
 Non-participating adult roommates are welcome to join us for our opening reception, meals, field trips and evenings in the activity room.
 During the day they can spend their time at their own leisure.
-The Ranch offers a museum, shop, large library and plenty of space to relax.
+The Ranch offers a native museum, a paleontology museum showing the discovery of the Coelophysis, shop, large library and plenty of space to relax.
+Horse-back riding is available with reservations.
+The Abiquiu Lake across the highway has fishing guides and kayaks--arranged through Bode's General Store.

 2021 rates: Camping is $35 with no electricity, $40 with electricity, and $45 for an RV full hook-up RV full-hook-up sites $240/week.
-None include meals but meals can be arranged directly through the office with Ghost Ranch (505.685.4333)--breakfast $10, lunch $12, dinner $14.
+None include meals but meals can be arranged directly through the office with Ghost Ranch (505.685.4333).
+Meals are $15 each.
 The $5 Conservation fee/person is additional.
-Payment for the workshop & art room ($660) is payable to Darla along with tours you wish to take.
+Payment for the workshop & art room ($710) is payable to Darla along with tours you wish to take.
 Campers and RV participants should arrange their campsite preferences and meals with Ghost Ranch directly rather than through Darla.
 There is also a Corps of Engineers RV Park at Camp Riana less than 10 miles away that charged $9/night in 2018.
 You would need a vehicle to access the Ranch during the day and for evening activities.

 NOTE: If you plan to attend the workshop, but do not have a roommate, every effort will be made by Darla to match you with one if you wish.

-Area lodging: Camp Ariana is across the highway a few miles away and reservatons are necessary.
-In Abiquiu the Abiquiu Inn has rooms, meals are pricey and it is at least a 30-minute drive each way.
+Area lodging: In Abiquiu the Abiquiu Inn has rooms, meals are pricey and it is at least a 30-minute drive each way.
 A new venue, Grand Hacienda is a bit of a distance but is quite nice.